usmanity/stream/future.md

 # things to cover in the future

-- welcome page
-- Markdown extensions for VS Code? + .sh?
 - Links page
-- Some new tools to talk about
 - Regexes
+- Every stream, I will talk about a tool I'm using